 Each school will maintain a record of "requests to review and disclosure of student records."
-The record of requests to review and disclosure of student records must contain: the name of the student; the name of the person making the request; the purpose of the request; the date of the review; and the name of the school official with whom the review was made.
+The record of requests to review and disclosure of student records must contain: the name of the student; the name of the person making the request; the purpose of the request; the date of the request; the date of the review; and the name of the school official with whom the review was made.
 A notation indicating that a student's record has been reviewed must be filed in the student's cumulative folder.